szehanz/nodes/sage-blade/Blade-BringUp/README.md

 systemctl restart NetworkManager
 </pre>

-#### Please contact ozorob@anl.gov for decryption key, if you think you should have access.
+#### Please contact us via https://docs.waggle-edge.ai/docs/contact-us for decryption key, if you think you should have access.

 Congratulations!
 You just brought up a Dell Blade!